-Airbag systems are vital safety components in modern vehicles, with the wire harness serving as the critical electrical pathway for deployment.
-This article examines the key elements of airbag wire harness design, manufacturing, and integration for automotive OEMs and Tier-1 suppliers.
+Airbag systems are vital safety components in modern vehicles, and the airbag wire harness is the critical electrical pathway that carries the deployment signal from the crash sensors to the inflator.
+Because an airbag harness is a safety-critical assembly, every conductor, connector, and crimp must perform on the first and only time it is ever asked to fire.
+This article examines the key elements of airbag wiring harness design, manufacturing, connector selection, testing, and integration for automotive OEMs and Tier-1 suppliers.

 - How Airbags Work